Skip to main content

 • Total timeframe: Generally 7-17 business days from initial enquiry to final report

-• Expedited option: May be available within 5-7 business days (substantial priority fee applies)
+• Expedited option: May be available within 5-7 business days (priority fee applies)

-Development reports require more detailed analysis, including Tree Protection Zone (TPZ) calculations, impact assessments, and specific recommendations that comply with Australian Standard AS4970-2009 (Protection of Trees on Development Sites).
+Development reports require more detailed analysis, including Tree Protection Zone (TPZ) calculations, impact assessments, and specific recommendations aligned with the current AS 4970:2025 tree-protection standard where applicable.

 3. Specialized and Comprehensive Reports